cloudcalvin/Auspex/doc/experiments.rst

     avg_res_vals = np.mean(resistance, axis=0)

 We have omitted a number of configuration commands for brevity.
 The above script works perfectly well if we always perform the exact same measurement, i.e. we hold the field and pulse amplitude fixed but vary its duration.
-This is normally an unrealistic restriction, since the experimentor more often than not will want to repeat the same fundamental measurement for any number of sweep conditions.
+This is normally an unrealistic restriction, since the experimenter more often than not will want to repeat the same fundamental measurement for any number of sweep conditions.

 Defining Experiments
 ********************